alpernebbi/depthcharge-tools/README.rst

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>

+See COPYRIGHT and LICENSE files for full copyright information.